 Search engines like Google hate websites that take a lot of time to load.

-Therefore, by improving the loading speed of your website, your website gets more traffic from the search engines as well as high rate of retention from the visitors.
+Therefore, by improving the loading speed of your website, your website gets more traffic from search engines as well as a high rate of retention from visitors.

 You can consider using W3 Total Cache for your WordPress website to improve its loading speed.